 Gillian Holyrod is a witch.
 She is also smart, sensual and independent.
 Must she give up her magic if a 1950s happy ending is to prevail?
 The source for Bewitched and its ilk, Lemmon plays a beatnik warlock in collusion with genius comedian Kovacs.
 The setting is an exquisite 1950s fantasy Manhattan, with midcentury modern decor, Russell Wright china, tribal art, and Kim in gorgeous black, red and leopard print clothes.
 “Bell, Book and Candle is an intensely pleasurable film to watch, every image is rich and gorgeous.”
 (Diana Rico).

+The supporting actors have much flashier roles than the leading man.
 “Jack Lemmon was born not so much with a silver spoon in his mouth, as with a golden doughnut clenched in his fist.”
 His cosseted Boston childhood was due to his father’s Vice-Presidency of the Doughnut Corporation of America.
 John Lemmon, senior, was credited with introducing the doughnut to Britain, as well as the previous advertising successes of having invented Mr. Peanut for Planters’ and the little tin Bayer aspirin box.
 His mother, on the other hand, was flighty, having delayed a trip to the hospital for little Jack’s birth on account of a good hand at bridge.
 He was born in the hospital elevator, so alarming his mother that she vowed to have no more children.
 She spent so much time at the Ritz Carleton bar in Boston that she wished after her death to have her ashes displayed among the liquor bottles; the hotel politely declined.
 Lemmon’s father traveled on business, his mother drank, and Jack dutifully went to Phillips-Andover Academy and Harvard, taught himself to play the piano, ran track and dreamed of being an actor.

 Commissioned an Ensign in the Navy towards the end of WWII, his indifferent military career was useful mainly for the experience that allowed him to play Ensign Pulver in Mr. Roberts so well he won his first Academy Award in 1956.
 After the war, Manhattan called, and Lemmon spent several broke and hungry years trying to survive on his piano and his acting.
 TV soap operas led to live dramas, which led to the lead in Room Service on Broadway, where he caught the eye of Columbia Pictures’ despotic mogul, Harry Cohn.
 Lemmon had extraordinary luck with his first film, It Should Happen to You.
 He was the male lead, as comedienne Judy Holliday’s disapproving boyfriend.
 He was directed by George Cukor, and the script was by Garson Kanin and Ruth Gordon, who had written many of the Tracy-Hepburn films.
 Cohn tried to convince him to change his name to John Lennon, but was satisfied when Lemmon and the film were hits.
 The year after BB&C, Billy Wilder would star him in Some Like It Hot and The Apartment and he would no longer be merely “comedian Jack Lemmon.”